awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 1. Enable Local Zones\.
 For more information, see [Opt in to Local Zones](#opt-in-local-zone)\.

-1. Create a VPC in a Region that supports the Local Zone\.
+1. Create a VPC in the parent Region for the Local Zone\.
 For more information, see [Creating a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#Create-VPC) in the *Amazon VPC User Guide*\.

 1. Create a subnet\.
 Select the Local Zone when you create the subnet\.
 For more information, see [Creating a subnet in your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#AddaSubnet) in the *Amazon VPC User Guide*\.